-With that said, the Fusion 360 Engineers occasionally decide to add or remove a default setting.
-This can cause confusion when trying to follow along with my tutorials, especially if the tutorial is more than a few months old (since Fusion 360 receives monthly updates).
+With that said, Fusion 360 Engineers occasionally decides to add or remove a default setting.
+Changes confuse users trying to follow along with my tutorials.

 Restoring the Default Settings

 Open your Preferences dialog by selecting your Username (upper right-hand corner) > Preferences

 - Select Restore Defaults in the lower-left of the dialog.

 - Select OK to close the dialog box.

 The majority of my tutorials are recorded with the “Shaded with Visible Edges Only” visual style setting.
 In some tutorials, I will mention changing the visual style to look at different parts of the model.

 The “Shaded with Visible Edges Only” style is a great way to better understand the curvature and contour of your model, without seeing the hidden lines.

 - Select Display Settings (desktop computer icon) at the bottom

 - Hover over the Visual Style flyout folder